 There are dozens and dozens of movie genres and subgenres.
 There are almost too many to count, but this handy infographic gives you a good idea of what’s on the table.

 Genres begin as broad classifications based on the content of a story and the style of it’s presentation.
-As we dig deeper with subgenres and subgenres within subgenres, we are refining that classification to become more and more niche.
+As we dig deeper with subgenres, we are refining that classification to become more and more niche.

 Subgenres of Film

 Now that we have a firm grasp of what exactly a subgenre is, let’s dig into some examples from all across the cinematic spectrum.
-Let’s start by looking at a few subgenres under the horror umbrella, which is perhaps the genre with more subgenres than any other.
+Let’s start by looking at a few under the horror umbrella, which is perhaps the genre with more subtypes than any other.

 - Slashers - Friday the 13th, A Nightmare on Elm Street, Halloween